 Program Type:Book Club

 Sometimes life can be stranger than fiction.
-Join us for a virtual discussion of The Feather Thief: Beauty, obsession, and the natural history heist of the century by Kirk W. Johnson.
-Copies of the book are available for checkout at the library.
+Join us for a virtual book club discussion of Killers of the Flower Moon: The Osage murders and the birth of the FBI by David Grann.
+Copies of this month's book are available for checkout at the library.

 February 17 – The World’s Strongest Librarian by Josh Hanagarne